nsbradford/quantraider/QuantopianArchive/README.md

 	* These models have heavy tails and so typically incur more risk than normal distributions.
 	* To determine if a series is AR, run correlations of points with their previous points.
 Try for as few params as possible, especially since the significance decreases the farther back in time you go.
 26. The Dangers of Overfitting
-	* Potentially the largest recurring problem in quant finance; it's nearly never possible to fully eliminate, only mitigate.
+	* Potentially the largest recurring problem in quant finance; it is nearly never possible to fully eliminate, only mitigate.
 	* All acquired data includes some noise around the true signal, so the question is: did we model the signal or the noise?
 	* General Rule: if the number of rules approaches the points in the data set, it is too complex and prone to overfitting.
-It's much better to explain 60% of data with 2 params than 90% with 10 params.
+It is much better to explain 60% of data with 2 params than 90% with 10 params.
 	* Moving Avg window length optimization: a very common pitfall and case for overfitting.
 Ideally, you pick a robust window size that is not especially prone to shifting conditions.
-	* Information Criterion: a measure of the relative quality of a model's complexity vs. performance
+	* Information Criterion: a measure of the relative quality of a models complexity vs. performance
 27. Instability of Estimates
 	* Even measures like mean, variance, Sharpe, etc. have an associated error.
 28. Model Misspecification
-	* Constantly run exhaustive tests to make sure you underlying assumptions are all valid (e.g. don't assume market returns are normally distributed).
+	* Constantly run exhaustive tests to make sure you underlying assumptions are all valid (e.g. do not assume market returns are normally distributed).
 29. Violations of Regression Models
 	* Focus on the Residuals (predictions on existing data), which should be normally distributed (test for Heteroskedasticity, which is slightly different)
 	* Financial data is almost always autocorrelated, which means that most statistical measurements assuming a normal distribution and no autocorrelation will be wrong.
 	* Newey-West is a method for computing variance that accounts for autocorrelation.
-	* Anscombe's Quartet: sample of 4 graphs with the same mean and variance and regression properties, but are obviously very different.
+	* Anscombe Quartet: sample of 4 graphs with the same mean and variance and regression properties, but are obviously very different.
 30. Regression Model Instability
 	* seaborn has a nice visualization of the extreme regression lines possible for a dataset within a certain confidence interval
 	* constantly run tests to verify current conditions fall within bounds/assumptions of model
 31. Integration, Cointegration, and Stationarity
 	* Stationary Process: meta params (such as mean and variance) do not change.
 Stationarity can change too!
-	* Wold's Theorem and the Order of Integration: Any stationary process is I(0)
+	* Wold Theorem and the Order of Integration: Any stationary process is I(0)
 	* Cointegration: If all series are I(1) and some linear combination of them is I(0), then the time series is cointegrated.
 Thus, the result lacks much auto-covariance and is mostly noise, validating our pairs trading idea.
 32. Value at Risk (VaR) and Conditional Value at Risk (CVaR)
 	* Historical (non-parametric) VaR looks at previous returns distributions, while other VaR might assume a normal distribution.